bnluong/buy-a-movie/README.md

 The project is a demonstration of my understanding and studying of full-stack web development.
 It utilizes the micro-services architecture to achieve front-end/back-end separation.

+The website is designed with the responsive approach.
+It will display and fit various screens from desktop to small smart phones.

 The project has been developed for about 2 months and finally achieved a basic working version with standard e-commerce features.

 My plan is to continue learning and developing this project with the uses of frameworks including React for front-end and Spring for back-end.